PIOVEEE92/DS-Nanodegree/2. Introduction to Data Science/project/README.md

 You can install these libraries using pip:
 [bash] pip install pandas numpy matplotlib seaborn wordcloud

+# File Description
+ValenciaEDA.ipynb: Notebook containing the data analysis. reviews_I.parquet: First part of the review data, which contains past reviews in parquet format. reviews_II.parquet: Second part of the review data, which contains past reviews in parquet format. listings.csv.gz: Csv file containing the current listings with all characteristics. calendar.csv.gz: Csv file containing the future looking calendar.

 # Usage
 Clone or download the repository containing the notebook.